Onyx-Protocol/Onyx/Readme.md

   - `no_mockhsm`: disables the MockHSM provided for development
   - `plain_http`: allows plain HTTP requests

+The default build process creates a binary with three build tags enabled for a friendlier experience.
+To build from source with build tags, use the following
+command:

+> NOTE: when building from source, make sure to check out a specific
+tag to build.
+The `main` branch is __not considered__ stable, and may contain in progress features or an inconsistent experience.

 ```sh
 $ go build -tags 'plain_http loopback_auth reset' chain/cmd/cored
 $ go build chain/cmd/corectl